andreewerner/dsp/03-command_line.md

 What do the following commands do:
 >>
-`ls`  lists all files and directories in working directory `ls -a` lists all contents of working directory, including hidden files and directories `ls -l`  lists out all contents of directory in long format `ls -lh`  lists out all contents of directory in long format but with file sizes in human readable format `ls -lah`  lists out all contents of directory, including hidden files and directories, in long fromat but with file sizes in human readable format
+`ls`  lists all files and directories in working directory
+`ls -a` lists all contents of working directory, including hidden files and directories
+`ls -l`  lists out all contents of directory in long format
+`ls -lh`  lists out all contents of directory in long format but with file sizes in human readable format
+`ls -lah`  lists out all contents of directory, including hidden files and directories, in long format but with file sizes in human readable format
-`ls -t`  orders files and directories by the time they were modified last `ls -Glp`  lists all contents of directory in long format with directories displayed with a `/` and different color fonts
+`ls -t`  orders files and directories by the time they were modified last
+`ls -Glp`  lists all contents of directory in long format with directories displayed with a `/` and different color fonts

 ---